-Nearly 100 years ago, WB Carrell, MD and a group of Masons saw a need for a charity hospital for crippled children and founded the Texas Scottish Rite Hospital for Children (TSRHC) - now a world renowned institution.
+Nearly 100 years ago, WB Carrell, MD and a group of Masons saw a need for a charity hospital for crippled children and founded the Texas Scottish Rite Hospital for Children (TSRHC) - now known as Scottish Rite for Children (SRC) and a world-renowned institution.
 As the Carrell Clinic approached its own centennial, its partners saw a new need and committed resources to establish a foundation dedicated to musculoskeletal patients.

-The Carrell Clinic Foundation (CCF) is a Texas public charity that is an IRS approved tax exempt 501©(3) nonprofit corporation.
+The Carrell Clinic Foundation (CCF) is a public charity that is an IRS approved tax exempt 501(c)(3) nonprofit corporation.
 It was founded in 2017 by the surgeon partners of the Carrell Clinic in Dallas, Texas.
 It is a completely independent foundation that is run by its own board of directors, and in no way directly benefits its founders.
-Although founded by Carrell Clinic surgeons, it exclusively supports its missions.
 The CCF provides funding for research, education, charitable care and patient advocacy in the field of musculoskeletal medicine.

 Hundreds of children annually are aged out of the Scottish Rite for Children (SRC) hospital system.
 Roughly half of these patients have coverage gaps, being underinsured or having no insurance coverage at all.
 They are often left with needs not met by government assistance or insurance once they turn 18 years of age.
 As part of its mission, the CCF assists these young people with prosthetics for amputations, orthotics for deformities or paralysis and those having joint replacements due to juvenile arthritis.
 In assisting with these needs, the CCF helps to empower these young adults to make a difference through education and entering the workforce.
 This ultimately improves quality of life and helps patients live with dignity and purpose.